 Lists and Calendars

-I keep a list of tasks that I have to do for chores and meeting friends.
+I keep a list of tasks I have to do for chores and to meet friends.
 Once I complete one, I tick it off.
-Another way is keeping a calendar on my phone, which notifies me when I have to do a task.
+Another way is to keep a calendar on my phone, which notifies me when I have a task to do.
 I couldn’t survive without these methods.
-I am also learning to prioritise my list, and what is most urgent I will do first, and what I can do later, I will complete afterwards.
+I am also learning to prioritise my list.
+I will do what is most urgent first, and what I can do later, I will complete afterwards.

 Image by Louise